 · Turn compression off in SoundWire app settings, unless you need compression on for other reasons like network performance.

 · On Android 4.2 or later check whether your Android device supports low latency audio by clicking the Android Native Audio option in app settings.
-If a message appears which says “Your Android device supports low-latency audio at 44.1/48.0 kHz” ensure native audio is set to "Auto".
+If a message appears which says “Your Android device supports low-latency audio at 44.1/48.0 kHz” then ensure native audio is set to "Auto" (or native always).
 If the indicated audio sample rate is not the same as being used by your SoundWire server (44.1 or 48.0 kHz) then in Windows 7/8/10 change your output device (speaker) sample rate using the Windows Sound control panel.
 On Linux or RPi set the SOUNDWIRE_SERVER_SAMPLE_RATE environment variable to 44100 or 48000.
 See Selecting 48 kHz / 44.1 kHz Audio under Advanced Settings, below, for more information.

 · If your phone or tablet does not support low latency audio, try the Android Native Audio option set to Auto or Standard and choose whichever setting appears to give lower latency according to your ear (not numbers shown on screen).
 If you do not see the Android Native Audio option under Device settings then native audio is not supported on your device.

 For more information see the descriptions of the Audio Buffer Size and Android Native Audio settings, above.

 Under normal conditions SoundWire allows the latency to vary over a fairly wide range for a given buffer size.
 This is done to minimize audio artifacts.
 If you need more consistent latency, for example when listening from more than one Android device, do the following:

 · Use SoundWire full version on all Android devices

 · Turn on Pro Mode, then set the latency steering option to "Very Tight" on all Android devices (this will make SoundWire try to maintain a specific latency)